TMI! Finetuned Models Leak Private Information from their Pretraining Data

 We chose this foundation model in particular because it uses known training, validation, and testing splits from the WikiText-103~\cite{wikitext103} dataset, providing us with the exact partitions necessary to evaluate \attackname\ without having to train our own LLMs.
 Additionally, although modest in comparison to contemporary foundation models, the Transformer-XL architecture contains 283 million trainable parameters.
 This makes it a powerful and expressive language model that may be prone to memorizing individual data points.

 We finetune Transformer-XL on DBpedia~\cite{dbpedia}, modifying the pretrained tokenizer to use a max length of 450, including both truncation and padding.
 Using a training set of 10,000 randomly sampled datapoints from DBpedia, we finetune the last third of the parameters in our Tranformer-XL models for 1 epoch.
 We use the AdamW~\cite{loshchilov-2017-adamw} optimizer with a learning rate of $10^{-5}$ and weight decay with $\lambda=10^{-5}$.
-With these hyperparameters, we are able to achieve a test accuracy of $97\%$ on the 14 classes of DBpedia and 10 classes of Yahoo Answers, respectively.
+With these hyperparameters, we are able to achieve test accuracies of $97\%$ and $60\%$ on the 14 classes of DBpedia and 10 classes of Yahoo Answers, respectively.

 To prepare our membership-inference evaluation dataset, the WikiText-103 is partitioned into contiguous blocks, separated each by Wikipedia subsections.
 We then perform the same tokenization process as we do in finetuning before collecting their prediction vectors.
 Because we do not pretrain our own LLMs, we adapt \attackname\ to train a single, global metaclassifier over the prediction vectors of all challenge points rather than train a metaclassifier per challenge point.
 In total, we use 2650 challenge points, which corresponds to a metaclassifier dataset with size $|D_{\text{meta}}| = 2560 * (\text{number of shadow models}$).